 But I think this answer misses the point somewhat.
 The fact that humans communicate successfully doesn’t entail that our communication signals are therefore unambiguous; it entails that comprehenders possess the capacity to routinely disambiguate signals with multiple interpretations––or “pre-activate” the most likely interpretation––given the context.
 There’s nothing “intrinsically disambiguating” about any given piece of contextual information.
-Rather, any given piece of contextual information is potentially disambiguating, only when considered by an appropriately-designed comprehender.
+Rather, any given piece of contextual information is potentially disambiguating, only when considered by a comprehender capable of deploying that information.
 Arguing otherwise conflates the interpretation of a signal (e.g. the cognitive processes a comprehender engages) with the signal itself.

 This becomes obvious when comparing the drastically different comprehension abilities of humans and machines.
 Consider the case of homophones, like bank (e.g. a river-bank vs. a financial institution).
 The sentence “I went to town to deposit my check at the bank” likely seems perfectly clear to most human comprehenders––but that’s only because humans understand that checks can’t be deposited in the bank of a river.
 Unless a machine is equipped with this knowledge, that machine will generate at least two “parses” of that sentence, with radically different implications.